[PDF] New Education Policy 2023 – #NEP2023 Complete Information

 * Curriculum to integrate 21st Century Skills, Mathematical Thinking, and Scientific temper

-* No Rigid Separation between Arts & Sciences, between Curricular and extracurricular activities, between Vocational and Academic streams
+* No Rigid Separation between Arts and sciences, between Curricular and extracurricular activities, between Vocational and Academic streams

 * Education of Gifted Children